vinceskahan/v5wiki/WeeWX-v4-and-logging.md

       level = INFO
 ```

-Or instead, suppose you are debugging the `weewx.restx` module.
+Another example.
+Suppose you are debugging the `weewx.restx` module.
 In this case it
 would be desirable to set its logging `level` to `DEBUG` while other loggers
 continue to log `INFO` or higher.
 Again, the solution is to customize the logger
 for the `weewx.restx` module.
 In this case, along with setting the logging